dmccrearytg/c360/data/concepts/index.md

 ## JSON Schema File

-This schema file definds the fields and creates a defintion for each field.
+This schema file defines the fields and creates a definition for each field.

 The following fields are REQUIRED fields.